Shepherd-Gregory/Shepherd-Gregory.github.io/_pages/about.md

 <h2><font color="#0000dd">Brief bio</font></h2>

 I am currently a Postdoc supervised by Prof. [Jiming Chen](https://person.zju.edu.cn/en/jmchen) at **Zhejiang University**, China.
-Prior to this, I received my D. Eng. degree in robotics from **Zhejiang University** at 2023, supervised by Prof. Meiqin Liu and Prof. Ronghao Zheng.
+Prior to this, I received my D. Eng. degree from **Zhejiang University** at 2023, supervised by Prof. Meiqin Liu and Prof. Ronghao Zheng.
 From 2022 to 2023, I was  also a visiting scholar with the **Robotics Institute, University of Technology Sydney (UTS)** supervised by Prof. [Shoudong Huang](https://www.uts.edu.au/staff/shoudong.huang).

 <div class="row  align-items-center">
     <div class="col-sm mt-3 mt-md-0">